 Baby spinach has higher flavonoid concentration than mature spinach.
 Red spinach (Amaranthus gangeticus) is a plant used in South Asian cooking that is closely related to common spinach.
 Based on the few studies that have been performed, red spinach appears to have anti-cancer activities similar to that of common spinach.

-Spinach contains oxalic acid, which interferes with calcium absorption, and therefore spinach should not be eaten at the same time as calcium-rich foods by breast cancer patients and others to whom calcium levels are important.
-Boiling reduces the oxalic acid content of spinach and increases iron availability.
+Spinach is an abundant source of oxalate, which interferes with calcium absorption.
+Therefore spinach should not be eaten at the same time as calcium-rich foods by breast cancer patients and others to whom calcium levels are important.
+Oxalate can also contribute to calcium oxalate kidney stones in susceptible individuals.
+Preliminary evidence indicates that breast cells may accumulate oxalate and that it could promote the transformation of breast cells from normal to cancer cells.
+Boiling reduces the oxalate content of spinach and increases iron availability.

 Non-organic spinach must be washed very thoroughly to remove pesticide residue as much as possible.